lambdadog/emacs-nix/README.md

-# `emacsWithConfig`
+# `emacs-nix`
 A nix tool to enable providing your emacs config via Nix.
 ## Usage
-It's recommended to use the [`emacs-nix` Cachix cache](https://app.cachix.org/cache/emacs-nix#pull) when using `emacsWithConfig`, although only if you're using the "golden" versions of emacs provided by this repository.
+It's recommended to use the [`emacs-nix` Cachix cache](https://app.cachix.org/cache/emacs-nix#pull) when using `emacs-nix`, although only if you're using the "golden" versions of emacs provided by this repository.

-Using `emacsWithConfig` requires providing your emacs config as a well-formed emacs package derivation.
+Using `emacs-nix` requires providing your emacs config as a well-formed emacs package derivation.
 This involves several things:
  + Using `provide` statements, so your init registers a feature.
  + Ensuring your derivation's `pname` is the same as your package